-Welcome to earth-friendly gardener, a resource for experienced and beginner gardeners everywhere – and for anyone curious to explore more about how what we do in our gardens affects the natural world around us.
+An online resource for experienced, beginner and non-gardeners everywhere – and for anyone curious to explore and understand how what we do out in our gardens and allotments affects the natural world around us.

 To ensure its independence, earth-friendly gardener doesn’t carry any advertising or sponsorship.